GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/index.md

 ### Object Picking

-When an event or condition which refers to objects is executed, it will have to make a decision about which objects are selected.
+When a condition refers to objects, the game must decide which objects instances will be affected by any following actions and subevents.
 This process is called [object picking](/gdevelop5/events/object-picking).

-The essential idea is that an action or condition will, by default, apply to all instances of the object in the scene.
-Conditions (as well as certain actions) can then be used to "filter" (or "pick") which objects the next actions or condition will apply to.
+By default, actions and conditions will apply to all instances of the object in the scene.
+Conditions (and a small number of actions) can then be used to "filter" (or "pick") which objects the following actions or conditions will apply to.

 !!! note